 Chronic coughing may also be caused by a reaction to certain medications like ACE inhibitors and beta-blockers, which can irritate nerve endings in the throat.

 From therapeutic essential oils to immune-boosting foods, here are five of the top natural remedies for cough:

 Essential oils are extracted from the roots, stems, flowers, and leaves of various medicinal plants.
 Most essential oils have a broad spectrum of antibacterial, antiviral, antimicrobial, antifungal, and anti-inflammatory properties, all of which can be ideal for fighting infection and treating the underlying causes of coughing.

 Research suggests that these three essential oils can have many benefits, including the reduction in frequency of coughs, relief from scratchy throats and congestion, as well as reduced inflammation and mucus production.

 You can add a few drops of essential oil to any hot shower, which will incorporate the oil with the steam and open up your sinuses for less irritation and coughing.
-Additionally, you can make your own essential oil vapor rub by mixing 1-2 drops of essential oil with half a teaspoon of coconut oil.
+Additionally, you can make your own essential oil vapor rub by mixing 1-2 drops of essential oil with half a teaspoon of coconut or MCT oil.
 Apply this DIY vapor rub to the chest and back of the neck for fast-acting relief.

 Raw honey’s immune-boosting antioxidants and antimicrobial effects are perfect when it comes to finding a home remedy for coughing.
 According to a 2011 meta-analysis, researchers think that raw honey may treat coughs by reducing inflammation and relieving irritation.